 Visualization capabilities include surface, slice, isosurface, cut plane, arrow, and streamline plots, to name just a few plot types.
 A range of numerical postprocessing tools are available for evaluation of expressions, such as integrals and derivatives.
 You can compute the max, min, average, and integrated values of any quantity or derived quantities throughout volumes, on surfaces, along curved edges, and at points.
 Postprocessing tools specific to certain areas of engineering and science have also been included in many of the physics-based modules.

 Exporting Results and Generating Reports with Other Software

 You can export data and process it via third-party tools.
 Numerical results can be exported to text files on the .txt, .dat, and .csv formats as well as to the unstructured VTK format.
 With LiveLink™ for Excel®, results can be exported to the Microsoft® Excel® spreadsheet software file format (.xlsx).
-Images can be exported to several common image formats, while animations can be exported in the WebM format and as animated GIF, Adobe® Flash® technology, or AVI files.
+Images can be exported to several common image formats, as well as the glTF™ file format for exporting 3D scenes.
+Animations can be exported in the WebM format and as animated GIF, Adobe® Flash® technology, or AVI files.
 Reports summarizing the entire simulation project can be exported to HTML (.htm, .html) or Microsoft® Word® software format (.doc).

 View a list of results and postprocessing features

 - Contour plots

 - Integration, average, max, and min of arbitrary quantities over volumes, surfaces, edges, and points